vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 - [ ] Targeting for Q3 2024: Get next round of blood tests done

-### House stuff

-I've added a bunch of ongoing house cleaning to my month change checklist; however, there are some less frequent aspects of house cleaning I'd like to tackle one-off and then maybe set a cadence for them such as a quarterly or annual cadence.
-These include:

-- [x] DONE 2024-05-18: Bedroom vacuuming
-- [x] DONE 2024-04 and 2024-05: Cleaning of hard-to-reach areas (area under stove, crevices in kitchen, etc.) (there are more to add in in the future but this is a good enough start)

 ## Devops/server maintenance work in 2024

-### Server migration resumption (Q2 2024)
+### Server migration resumption (Q2 2024, focus in Q3 2024 and final wrap-up within Q4 2024)

 I did a bunch of server migration work in Q2 2023, then took a break to deal with wisdom tooth removal and taxes.
 I low-key resumed the work in November 2023, but then had to take a break in order to focus on my India trip.
-I plan to focus hard on the MediaWiki upgrade portion of the server migration in Q2 2024, then wrap up loose ends and turn off my old server in Q3 2024.
+I resumed focus on the server migration work in Q2 2024, but some health issues and then the Portland trip distracted me, so I got somewhat less done than I had hoped.
+Nonetheless, I did make enough progress that it looks like I can do the bulk of the remaining work in Q3 2024, and wrap up the work in Q4 2024 so that I should be able to shut down the old server by the end of 2024.

-### Digital will (likely Q4 2024)
+### Digital will (likely Q1 2025)

 After the more cleaned-up state I create with the server migration, I'd like to revisit my digital will and restructure it in a way that